Objectives

 Research in the fields of materials, surfaces and interfaces, and nanosciences is characterised by the need to integrate a wide range of disciplines (biochemistry, chemistry, physics, chemical physics, engineering, …) and using both theoretical approaches (modelling and simulation), and experimental approaches (synthesis and characterisation).

-MAIN gathers together research teams actives in the fields of physics, chemistry, agronomic sciences, biological engineering, engineering sciences.
+MAIN gathers together research teams active in the fields of physics, chemistry, agronomic sciences, biological engineering, and engineering sciences.

 Isabelle Huynen (UCLouvain, Spokeperson 2024-2025)